What describes the passive transport of water across a selectively permeable membrane?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

-Osmosis specifically describes the passive transport of water across a selectively permeable membrane.
-This process involves the movement of water molecules from an area of lower solute concentration to an area of higher solute concentration, effectively equalizing solute concentrations on both sides of the membrane.
-It occurs without the input of energy, which aligns with the characteristics of passive transport.
-The selectively permeable membrane allows water to pass through while restricting the movement of certain solutes, making osmosis a crucial process in maintaining cellular homeostasis and proper hydration levels in organisms.
+Osmosis specifically refers to the passive transport of water across a selectively permeable membrane.
+This process occurs when water molecules move from an area of lower solute concentration to an area of higher solute concentration in an attempt to equalize solute concentrations on both sides of the membrane.
+It is a critical physiological process that helps maintain cellular homeostasis and regulates the internal environment of cells.

 Subscribe